 Breeding System of Cuckoos

 Cuckoos are famous for their strange breeding habits.
-Some species (the common cuckoos) are brood parasites, meaning they lay their eggs in the nests of other birds, having them raise their brood.
+Some species (the common cuckoos) are brood parasites, meaning they lay their eggs in other birds’ nests, having them raise their brood.
 However, the majority of cuckoo species raise their own offspring.

 Common cuckoos are careful about which nests they lay eggs in, as well as the timing in which they lay them.
 They commonly choose smaller birds as their hosts.
-The female cuckoo will pay close attention to the behavior and routines of the host birds to determine the best time for laying their eggs.
-This is because their baby chicks are larger, and therefore need the whole brood’s food, so they must hatch in an altricial state before the others and push out the other eggs for more food and space.
+The female cuckoo will pay close attention to the host birds’ behavior and routines to determine the best time for laying their eggs.
+This is because their baby chicks are larger and need the whole brood’s food, so they must hatch in an altricial state before the others and push out the other eggs for more food and space.

 It is not uncommon to see reed warblers (common hosting choice) sticking their heads in the open beak of much larger cuckoo birds to feed them, being convinced that they are their offsprings.